wjm-jimmy/wjm-jimmy.github.io/_pages/about.md

 Latest News
 ======
+* 2025.8.3: A paper has been accepted by *IEEE Transactions on Automatic Control*!
 * 2025.1.7: A paper has been accepted by *IEEE Transactions on Automatic Control* as **Full Paper**!

 Selected Publications